Cult of the Supreme Being

-The Cult of the Supreme Being (Culte de l'Être suprême) (Note: The word "cult" in French (culte) means "a form of worship", without any of its negative or exclusivist implications in English: Robespierre intended it to appeal to a universal congregation.) was a form of Deism established by Maximilien Robespierre during the French Revolution as the intended state religion of France and a replacement for its rival, the Cult of Reason, and of Roman Catholicism.
+The Cult of the Supreme Being (Culte de l'Être suprême) (Note: The word "cult" in French (culte) means "a form of worship", without any of its negative or exclusivist implications in English: Robespierre intended it to appeal to a universal congregation.) was a Deistic religion established by Maximilien Robespierre during the French Revolution as the intended state religion of France and a replacement for its rival, the atheistic Cult of Reason, and of Roman Catholicism.
 It went unsupported after the fall of Robespierre and, along with the Cult of Reason, was officially banned by First Consul Napoleon Bonaparte in 1802.

 Origins

-The French Revolution had occasioned many radical changes in France, but one of the most fundamental for the hitherto Catholic nation was the official rejection of religion.
+The French Revolution had caused many radical changes in France, but one of the most fundamental for the hitherto Catholic nation was the official rejection of religion.
 The first new major organized school of thought emerged under the umbrella name of the Cult of Reason.
 Advocated by radicals like Jacques Hébert and Antoine-François Momoro, the Cult of Reason distilled a mixture of largely atheistic views into an anthropocentric philosophy.
 No gods at all were worshipped in the Cult of Reason; the guiding principle was devotion to the abstract concept of Reason.